 During these special hours, we put aside all secular activities and devote our energies to developing strong and healthy relationships with God and with the people around us.

 We do this by attending the services, and on a voluntary basis, participating in Sabbath afternoon activities.
-These may include a nature hike, informal sing, Bible games, outreach in the community, discussion groups, etc. Village students are invited and encouraged to be a part of Sabbath activities on campus.
+These may include a nature hike, informal sing, Bible games, outreach in the community, bible studies, youth group meetings, discussion groups, etc. Village students are invited and encouraged to be a part of Sabbath activities on campus.

 We give visible evidence of our respect for our Maker in our choice of attire during the Sabbath hours.
 Guidelines appear in the dress code section of this handbook.